dapr/proposals/20251028-BRS-workflow-versioning.md

 But fundamentally and critically, this appropriate maintains the deterministic nature of the workflows themselves without introducing substantial complexity that might limit developer adoption.
 It doesn't change anything about how the workflows themselves execute thereby limiting the need for developers to re-educate themselves to a new process.
-Instead, it leaves us the broadest door possible to faciliate compatibility with existing Dapr Workflow capabilities and to accommodate new concepts in the future.
+Instead, it leaves us the broadest door possible to facilitate compatibility with existing Dapr Workflow capabilities and to accommodate new concepts in the future.

 As always, I appreciate your time and consideration.